Who We Are

 The TL;DR

-Tap into what Canadian writers have to offer.
-Eavesdrop takes patrons through a multimedia exploration of self, art, and belonging.
-Through quarterly anthologies, bi-weekly podcasts, and weekly content posts, join this queer-founded and operated digital magazine in cutting through the industry’s status quo by making literature more accessible fiscally, visually, and audibly.
-Experience pieces of this diverse country through every perspective; grow alongside Eavesdrop as we untangle what it means to be an artist in the modern world.
+Eavesdrop is a nonprofit multimedia community founded on Canada’s West Coast that supports queer, disabled, BIPOC, and other marginalized artists to showcase their work.
+Eavesdrop Magazine takes patrons through a multimedia exploration of self, art, and belonging.
+We publish poetry, short fiction, creative nonfiction, plays, comics, visual art, and spoken word.
+Through anthologies, podcasts, audio editions, and other content, Eavesdrop cuts through the industry’s status quo by making literature more accessible fiscally, visually, and audibly.
+We are passionate about sharing the experiences this diverse country has to offer through every perspective and emphasize growing alongside one another as we untangle what it means to be an artist in the modern world.

 The Beginning

-We met as artists and coworkers at Makerlabs on Vancouver’s Downtown East Side.
-We bonded quickly over a shared love for eco-conscious art, cold drinks, and our boss’ corgi that frequents the building.
-We also soon discovered our shared passion for the written word.
-Both of us started graduate programs while working at Makerlabs, but we took slightly different directions.
+Co-founders Evelyn & Larissa met as artists and coworkers at Makerlabs on Vancouver’s Downtown East Side.
+They bonded quickly over a shared love for eco-conscious art, cold drinks, and their boss’ corgi that frequented the building.
+They also soon discovered a shared passion for the written word.
+Both Ev and Larissa started graduate programs while working at Makerlabs, but took slightly different directions.
 Evelyn trekked to SFU for a Master of Publishing program while Larissa scooted to UBC for a Master of Creative Writing degree.
-As we neared the end of our MFA and MPub, we started to take more notice of a shift in the content market, but we both noticed different things.
+As they neared the end of their programs, they both started to take more notice of shifts in their fields.
 Larissa loves to write YA and did a lot of research into the inclusion of audiobooks in schools and what reading means for youth in general.
 Evelyn’s work led them toward podcasts and radio.
-We talked about it and agreed that literary magazines have struggled with an equitable presentation of materials thus far.
+They discussed what literary art means to them and agreed that literary magazines have struggled with an equitable presentation of materials thus far.
 Today, novels and other long-form works get a lot of audio action, but short-form, digital poetry, and essays often do not get transferred to audio.
-While this is not always the case, major players that do transfer their short-form publications into audio a lot of the time have paywalls.
+While this is not always the case, major players that do transfer their short-form publications into audio often have paywalls.

 The Idea